 In relation to reinsurance, the highest concentration is found in reinsurers of the group.
+The strong financial credentials of these organisations are very important in the current times of financial stress arising from COVID-19.

 C.4 Liquidity risk

 The Liquidity risk is the risk that the insurance and reinsurance companies might not be able to realise its investments and other assets in order to meet its financial obligations at expiration.